menu icon

 Fasten off and weave in the ends.

-Finished single crochet border on sedge stitch square.
+Finished single crochet border.

 🐌Expert Tips